ARPOISE/ARpoise/php/porpoise/README.md

 The following properties of a layer can be edited:
 * **Layer title**: The layer title is optional, if given, it is displayed by the application in the top center of the screen.
 * **Refresh interval**: The refresh interval is optional, if given, it defines the seconds after which the client application will reload the layer information.
+* **Refresh distance**: The refresh distance is optional, if given, it defines the distance in meter after which the client application will reload the layer information.
+I.e. if a user starts the app and then moves more than **Refresh distance** meters, the layer is reloaded.
 * **Redirect to layer**: The redirection layer is optional, if given, the layer redirected to is displayed by the client instead of the current one.
 * **Visibility in meters**: The range in meters inside which the layer is visible to clients, 1500m is the maximum.
 * **Area size in meters**: The area size is optional, if given, POIs having an absolute geo-location are kept within this area.